AnalyticsAutomated/analytics_automated/docs/installation.rst

 * ALTERNATIVELY
   We also provide some scripts for bash and OSX in the utilities/ directory which will start all the components on one machine.

+* Scheduled tasks.
+If you are going to user celery-beat then you may want to add a queue name for scheduled tasks to the workers and starting the beat service.

 4. Config complete
 ^^^^^^^^^^^^^^^^^^